95858 - Practices of Social Involvement and Citizen Participation

 Attending students: those who have attended at least 70% of the in-person lessons.

-In this mode, the examination involves:
+In this format, the exam includes:

 Teaching tools